 12.1 Streets will only be renamed under exceptional circumstances, such as when there are potential problems for the emergency services in identifying and locating an address, or there is substantial evidence (including from residents in the street) that the current name is no longer deemed suitable.
 Having considered the particular circumstances if, in the opinion of the Head of Law and Governance having consulted with the relevant portfolio holder, it is necessary to rename any street in such exceptional circumstances, this will proceed as specified in the Oxfordshire Act 1985, Section 13(2) a-c.
 In the event of there being a balance of judgments to be made other than relating to potential problems for the emergency services or unresolved objections following consultation about possible names the Cabinet will take the decision, following a written report to it from the relevant portfolio holder.

-12.2 The Cabinet would consider whether a review should be carried out on receipt, by the Council, of representations from local councillors and evidence that a substantial proportion of those who live in properties in the street or road who are calling for a change in the street name.
+12.2 The Cabinet would consider whether a review should be carried out on receipt, by the Council, of representations from local councillors and evidence that a substantial proportion of those who live in properties in the street or road are calling for a change in the street name.
 Having considered the particular circumstances if, in the opinion of the Cabinet, it is necessary to rename any street following such a review, this will proceed as specified in the Oxfordshire Act 1985, Section 13 (2) a-c.
 In the event of there being any unresolved objection(s) following consultation the Cabinet will take the decision on the new name for a street.

 13. Addresses for properties